hokus15/pioniq/README.md

 sudo nano /etc/default/gpsd
 ```

-The file should look something like:
+The file should look something like (I only needed to change the `DEVICES` property):
 ```
 # Default settings for the gpsd init script and the hotplug wrapper.